atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 > The birth of Thalmeno—At the age of fifteen he resolves privately to leave his father’s court.—Palmos is informed of his intention, and determines to accompany him.
 They elope together—embark on board a vessel—and land safely on the African shore.

-In the island of Cecilia, situated in the center of the Mediterranean sea, there reigned a monarch named DRUYNO, endued with every virtue that could adorn the prince; he swayed the regal scepter with the universal applauses of a grateful people; who, considering him as the guardian of their liberties, and the source of the tranquillity which they enjoyed under his government.—To his skill in martial affairs he had added a knowledge of every other science, that at once elevates and adorns the mind.—At this time peace blest his happy isle, and that he might contribute as much as possible to the happiness of his subjects, he constantly resided among them.
+In the island of Cecilia, situated in the center of the Mediterranean sea, there reigned a monarch named DRUYNO, endued with every virtue that could adorn the prince; he swayed the regal scepter with the universal applauses of a grateful people; who, considering him as the guardian of their liberties, and the source of the tranquillity which they enjoyed under his government.—To his skill in martial affairs he had added a knowledge of every other science, that at once elevates and adorns the mind. — At this time peace blest his happy isle, and that he might contribute as much as possible to the happiness of his subjects, he constantly resided among them.

 But alas! his own felicity was incomplete! for though he married when only eighteen years of age, he had no issue to succeed to his crown—and GRATIANA, his consort, was scarcely fourteen when she became the partner of the royal bed.
 His head, with age was almost silver’d o’er; the lily and the rose had faded on Gratiana’s cheeks, where once they triumphed blooming and unrivaled.